waqardongre/tdmdjangoherokuapi/README.md

 ###### Open up global.js file in this path /src/app/ in the Angular project root folder.
 ###### Uncomment this line of code: export const DJANGO_SERVER = "https://tdmdjangoapi.herokuapp.com/"
 ###### Comment this line of code: export const DJANGO_SERVER = "http://localhost:8000/"
-###### Open up this link http://localhost:4200/ in Chrome or Firefox.
-The app should be running.
-###### To confirm app is working API open up web developer tool in the browser, if you see "uploadService.getAll observable: ["initializing_file.txt"]" in console the App is working.
-You can try upload or view 3D models in it.
 ###### Create an account on glitch.com, download git cli, create a git repository and push it in cli same as we push other git repositories.
-Go to glitch.com in create new project tab select import from git and paste your git repository link there.
+###### Go to glitch.com in create new project tab select import from git and paste your git repository link there.
 It will load your git code.
-Copy your apps live link from glitch project share button on top right corner or save it somewhere we will need it while deploying Django API in next step.
+###### Copy your apps live link from glitch project share button on top right corner or save it somewhere we will need it while deploying Django API in next step.

 #### 11. To make the Dajngo API live do almost the opposite of step 5:
 ###### Open up settings.py in Dajngo project folder tdm/ in visual studio code or your favorite IDE and do the following